 Making a long weekend of it

 The Stringrays and Erik Weberg will be playing at an evening dance in Sacramento the night before.
 It's a little less than an hour and a half drive from the Sacramento hall to Grass Valley.
-Details about this dance will be on the Sacramento Country Dance Society's website at www.sactocds.org by September.
+Details about this dance are on the Sacramento Country Dance Society's website www.sactocds.org.